koodaamo/httpreverse/README.rst

 Besides the template mechanism outlined here, the Regular YAML anchor/alias mechanism can of course be used as well.

-To generate actual HTTP requests, the API definitions can be parametrized.
+The API definitions can also be parametrized at run-time when making requests.
 For example, the API parser accepts an optional context argument that is simply a dictionary that is mapped against all the parameter names found in the API templates or operations.
 So in the above example it would be